sofiaguego/Machine-Learning-Applied-In-Health/README.md

-# Machine-Learning-Classification
+# Machine-Learning

-This GitHub repository focuses on applying different Machine Learning Algorithms using the Breast Cancer dataset.
-It asses the effectiveness of SVM, Decision Tree algorithms in breast cancer classification, providing valuable insights for real-world healthcare applications.
+This GitHub repository focuses on applying Machine Learning Algorithms using health-related datasets.
+It asses the effectiveness of SVM, Decision Tree, Neural Network algorithms for classification and regression problems, providing valuable insights for real-world healthcare applications.

 Thanks for visiting! (: